 Ruud Ringoir, Kipp & Zonen

-1) Depending on the technology (amorphous silicon, thin film CdTe or triple-junction cells, etc) and the cell/panel ‘window’ material PV cells have di_erent spectral responses.
+The pyranometer gives an independent, accurate reading of the total available solar radiation.
+Depending on the technology (amorphous silicon, thin film CdTe or triple-junction cells, etc) and the cell/panel 'window' material PV cells have different spectral responses.
 Due to the changing position of the sun (Air Mass), pollution, humidity, clouds, etc, the solar spectrum at ground level varies considerably.
 Pyranometers measure the total solar spectrum from 0.3 to 3 micrometers wavelength and give an integrated measurement of the total short-wave solar energy available under all conditions.

-2) Pyranometers have been the instruments used to measure solar radiation for over 80 years.
+The pyranometer are classified and calibrated to ISO standards.
+Pyranometers have been used to measure solar radiation for over 80 years.
 The world-wide solar radiation database is founded on pyranometer measurements.
 Also the pyranometer calibration factor is very stable over time.
 Performance classifications are defined by ISO 9060 and the calibration methods by ISO 9847.

-5) The temperature dependency of pyranometers can be as low as 1 % over a 70 °C temperature range (depending on type).
+A pyranometer can have a very small temperature coefficient.
+The temperature dependency of pyranometers can be as low as 1% over a 70°C temperature range (depending on type).
 This is much lower than that of PV panels and reference cells.

-Points 1, 2 and 3 can be used to determine the optimal system and location of the power plant.
+Solar radition is measured in order to select the most appropriate PV system, cell technology and fixed or tracking type; to find optimal locations (solar prospecting); and to help investment decisions.
+These exercises determine the optimal system and location of the power plant.
 Even relatively small changes in location of a few tens of kilometers can affect the annual energy available by several hundred kWh.
 Micro-climate and geographical effects due to mountains and valleys or shore-lines (for example cloud forming) can cause this.
 The calculated output based on accurate measurements and a selected PV technology can be used to facilitate project financing.

-Points 4 to 7 are used for monitoring efficiency and other performance parameters during operation of the installed system.
+Solar radiation is also measured to monitor system performance, schedule maintenance, maximize operating efficiency, and calculate performance.
+This allows you to monitor efficiency and other performance parameters during operation of the installed system.
 Many inverters for PV systems have an input for pyranometers as well as reference cells.

 Other meteorological parameters such as wind, rain and temperature are often recorded for further analysis of the plant performance: